kevinolega/homepage/about.md

 ### Personal Projects

+<p>I created <a href="https://callcentertrainingtips.com">Call Center Training Tips</a> with the mission of helping low-income Filipinos acquire basic job skills and become financially secure.
+Through the website and video tutorials, I provide comprehensive training in communication and customer service, preparing students to qualify for high-paying jobs.
+In addition, I offer personalized mentoring to dedicated students, helping them achieve their career goals.</p>

 I spend most of my free time training in a CrossFit box, blogging, drawing or taking my bike out of town.